 Please note that the advertisement says that the "Mounting System Fits Most Trucks" but that it doesn't go into any detail.

 If you are interested in having this kind of device on your truck, you will first need to determine if it will fit on your truck.

 The photo at left shows a satellite radio antenna mounted on the passenger side truck mirror frame.
 Aside from the cost of the hardware is the cost of the service.

 According to Wikipedia, Sirius Satellite Radio merged with XM Satellite Radio to become Sirius XM.

-However, from the photos at right, it appears as though there is still a bit of separation in the receiving ability of the antennas.
+However, from the photos here, it appears as though there is still a bit of separation in the receiving ability of the antennas.